The art of the decorative cartographic title-page

 Courtiers and Cannibals

-In this book a limited selection has been made from the extremely wide field of known title pages, mainly by a focus on the subject matter which is primarily cartography, geography, history and topography, together with associated disciplines such as astronomy, travel and exploration.
+This book makes a limited selection from the extremely wide field of known title pages, mainly by focusing on the subject matter, which is primarily cartography, geography, history, and topography, together with associated disciplines such as astronomy, travel, and exploration.

 A selection of 100 main and approx. 70 supplementary entries adequately cover specimens of different styles, formats, and national characteristics over a four-hundred-year time period from the late 15th century onwards.